WheteThunger/ModularCarCodeLocks/README.md

 - `AllowEditingWhileLockedOut` (`true` or `false`) -- Whether to allow players to edit a car at a lift while they are not authorized to the car's code lock.
 This is `true` by default to be consistent with how key locks work.
 Setting this to `false` will make it impossible for unauthorized players to edit the car.
 - `CodeLockCost` -- The amount to charge a player when crafting a code lock automatically.
 - `CooldownSeconds` -- Cooldown for players to purchase locks, to prevent players from making locks faster than they can craft them.
 Configure this based on the crafting speed of locks on your server.
+- `SharingSettings` (each `true` or `false`) -- Whether to allow players to by bypass locks placed by their clanmates, ally clanmates, friends, or teammates.
+More advanced sharing (such as player's being in control of these settings) can be achieved via compatible sharing plugins.
 - `UISettings` -- (Advanced) Control the display of the UI buttons.

 ## Localization